timjs/system-b-paper/paper.typ

 Then logically identical functionality must be expressed in multiple forms to accommodate different ownership or allocation requirements.
 This duplication increases code size and reduces maintainability.

-This work proposes a type system that classifies bindings into three ownership modes: _borrowed_, _consumed_, and _shared_.
+This work proposes a type system that classifies bindings into three ownership modes: _borrowed_, _owned_, and _shared_.
 Borrowed bindings cannot escape their scope: ownership remains with the caller, and no #rephrase[runtime ownership tracking] is required.
-Consumed bindings must be used at most once, enabling reuse of memory when unique ownership can be confirmed at runtime.
+Owned bindings must be used at most once, enabling reuse of memory when unique ownership can be confirmed at runtime.
 Shared bindings have unrestricted usage and may be freely returned or stored.

-By distinguishing these ownership modes, the type system enables both safety and flexibility: it supports higher-order reasoning about ownership, allows the compiler to generate multiple optimized implementations from a single function body, and facilitates efficient resource reuse when possible.
+By distinguishing these ownership modes, the type system enables both safety and flexibility:
+- it supports higher-order reasoning about ownership,
+- allows the compiler to generate multiple optimized implementations from a single function body,
+- and facilitates efficient resource reuse when possible.
 Furthermore, when a non-escaping value has statically known size, the compiler can automatically allocate it on the stack, avoiding heap allocation entirely.

 == Languages on the axes

+[TS: Nog wat inkorten]

-The two-axis framework for reasoning about safe memory management can be illustrated by positioning existing programming languages according to their efficiency and polymorphism characteristics.
+Our two-axis framework for reasoning about safe memory management can be illustrated by positioning existing programming languages according to their efficiency and polymorphism characteristics.

 On the efficiency axis, fully garbage-collected languages such as Haskell or OCaml sit toward the lower end: